 In young children, that loss of trust and confidence can lead to behavioural problems alongside the psychological pain.
 As girls grow up and marry, the sexual dysfunction caused by FGM may put stress on their marriages.

 And over the long term, FGM can leave serious psychological scars.
 Girls and women who experienced it may suffer anxiety, depression, memory loss, sleep disorders and post-traumatic stress disorder (PTSD).

 “I am now a dead person,” said Malika, a young mother from Ethiopia's Afar region, after recounting the pain and trauma she suffered when she was cut, on her wedding night, and again when she gave birth.

 Malika’s experience led her to decide not to subject her own daughter to FGM.
-But across the word, there are 68 million other girls still at risk of FGM between now and 2030.
+But across the word, a projected 68 million other girls could experience FGM between 2015 and 2030.

 This November, the global community will convene at the Nairobi Summit on ICPD25 to accelerate efforts to drive sustainable development forward by advancing sexual and reproductive health and rights, gender equality and women’s empowerment.

 Ending FGM and other harmful practices that undermine the health and rights of women and girls is at the heart of this agenda.

 Meanwhile, the UNFPA-UNICEF Joint Programme on the Elimination of FGM is working in 17 high-prevalence countries to accelerate action to eliminate the practice, through a holistic approach combining protection and care services, advocacy and community engagement to change the social norms that perpetuate FGM.

 And 68 million girls depend on that accelerated action to maintain their physical integrity, safeguard their health and uphold their human rights.